 This review presents an overview of published literature on LMIC researchers’ KT capacity and practice and interventions for enhancing their KT practice.
 To our knowledge no similar review exists.
 In fact, researchers’ KT practice has been described as understudied in the context of increased pressure for researchers to illustrate the policy and practice impact of their research (102-104).

-The review reveals a limited evidence-base: only 68 relevant publications were identified from earliest records available in the databases that were searched up to February 2019.
+This review reveals some efforts to document researchers’ KT capacity, practice and capacity strengthening initiatives but a need to strengthen the evidence-base.
+66 relevant publications were identified from earliest records available in the databases that were searched up to February 2019.
+More than half (59%) of the studies focused on sub-Saharan Africa (SSA) as either a primary or one of several target study settings.
 Most of the publications focused on health research and a sizeable proportion of these were case studies, descriptive cross-sectional surveys based on participant self-reports or commentary articles.
+Research designs used in primary studies that sought to assess levels or extent of capacity and practice were varied making it difficult to compare and contrast across studies.
+For instance, some studies, particularly institutional KT capacity assessments, reported integrated data from both researchers and policy makers while some studies gathered and reported data just from researchers.
 A majority of the papers reported LMIC researcher’s KT practice.
-However, most of these studies were based on analyses of specific policy processes that explored the roles, influencing factors and strategies of various actors as opposed to an in-depth look at researchers’ efforts, gaps and influencing factors.
-Very few studies assessed or reported on interventions or supports aimed at enhancing LMIC researchers’ KT capacity as well as there effect of KT practice.
-More than half (59%) of the studies focused on SSA as either a primary or one of several target study settings, although the region was underrepresented in studies that focused solely on researchers/research institutions and measured their KT capacity and practice using quantitative metrices (Tables 3 and 4).
+Very few studies assessed or reported on interventions aimed at enhancing LMIC researchers’ KT capacity as well as their effect on KT practice.
+Most studies reporting KT practice were based on analyses of specific policy processes that explored the roles, influencing factors and strategies of various actors as opposed to an in-depth look at researchers’ efforts, gaps and influencing factors.

-The review had some limitations.
-Firstly, it focused on published literature, authored in English, and therefore potentially excludes relevant evidence reported in the grey literature and or in other languages.
-Secondly, while substantial efforts were made to select the most relevant search terms, some key terms may have been missed leading to exclusion of relevant evidence.
-Finally, LMIC countries are not all the same, therefore the findings may not be broadly applicable across LMICs, especially given the predominance of SSA-based studies.
-Therefore, the review findings should be interpreted with this in mind.

-The review identified three key issues relevant to understanding LMIC researchers’ KT capacity and practice and to identifying interventions that improve their KT practice.
-They include: the need for more high-quality research on LMIC researchers’ KT capacity and practice and interventions for enhancing their KT capacity and practice; the need for multifaceted interventions that address both LMIC researchers’ individual and institutional KT practice gaps; and the need for more and better designed studies that evaluation interventions seeking to enhance researchers’ KT capacity and practice.
+This review identified three key issues relevant to understanding LMIC researchers’ KT capacity and practice and identifying interventions that improve their KT practice.
+These include: the need for more high-quality research on LMIC researchers’ KT capacity and practice and interventions for enhancing their KT capacity and practice; the need for multifaceted interventions that address both LMIC researchers’ individual and institutional KT practice gaps; and the need for better designed studies that evaluate interventions seeking to enhance researchers’ KT capacity and practice.

-The paucity of published evidence on LMIC researchers’ KT points to the need to improve the evidence-base on researchers’ KT practice by generating and publishing high-quality research focusing on in-depth analyses of LMIC researchers’ KT experiences and influencing factors.
+This review reveals a need to generate and publish high-quality research focusing on in-depth analyses of LMIC researchers’ KT capacity, practice and influencing factors.
+In addition, KT capacity and practice assessment tools and methods could benefit from standardisation to aid comparison across research type (basic versus applied), research topic, institutions and contexts.
+This would help confirm the findings of this review that suggest an influencing role of research type, topic, institutions and contexts in researchers’ KT.
 The need for high quality KT literature is not unique to LMIC contexts having also been expressed in the global KT literature focusing on high income country (HIC) contexts (8, 105).
 Study designs that extend beyond case studies and descriptive studies, use participant observation and documentary evidence, are theory-based, draw on policy analysis literature from political science and provide nuanced intepretations of ‘context’, ‘policy’ and ‘research’ have been recommended to improve the KT evidence-base in general (8, 106, 107).
-Notably, ‘attitudes of researchers towards KT’ as a capacity domain was rarely assessed considering that attitude or interest is theorised an important predictor of practice (108).
-Only one study explored attitudes of researchers towards KT (41).
+A notable gap in studies that reported KT capacity assessments was their investigation of researchers’ interest in KT’ despite being considered an important predictor of practice (108).
 Therefore, studies exploring LMICs researchers’ KT capacity and practice should also investigate the role of their attitudes towards KT.